nextflow-io/nextflow/docs/config.rst

 jobRole                     The AWS Job Role ARN that needs to be used to execute the Batch Job. maxParallelTransfers        Max parallel upload/download transfer operations *per job* (default: ``16``). volumes                     One or more container mounts.
 Mounts can be specified as simple e.g. `/some/path` or canonical format e.g. ``/host/path:/mount/path[:ro|rw]``.
-Multiple mounts can be specifid separating them with a comma or using a list object.
+Multiple mounts can be specifid separating them with a comma or using a list object. maxTransferAttempts         The maximum number of downloads attempts from s3 (default: `1`). delayBetweenAttempts        Delay between download attempts from s3 (default `10`).
 =========================== ================

 .. _config-cloud: